The Institute makes grants for purposes of disaster relief and donations of EIB decommissioned IT equipment.

 The EIB Institute also organises donations of IT equipment no longer used by the EIB Group to non-profit organisations, local community centres or schools registered in an EU country.

-In 2020, 61 schools and non-profit organisations in 13 countries benefited from the donation of 1 014 desktops, laptops and other IT equipment.
-The Institute also renewed its partnership with Close the Gap – which takes used IT equipment to African schools, helping young people in the countries concerned to improve their educational and economic prospects – for a period of three years.
+In 2022, 49 schools and not for profit organisations in 11 countries benefited from our donations of 960 laptops and desktops.
+The Institute also has partnership with Close the Gap – which takes used IT equipment to African schools, helping young people in the countries concerned to improve their educational and economic prospects – for a period of three years.
 The EIB has donated more than 4 000 pieces of IT equipment to the organisation since 2014.

 Follow the link to read about the Institute’s grants for purposes of humanitarian catastrophes relief and donations of EIB decommissioned IT equipment.